 Can you imagine what your family life would be like if everyone was happy with what they had in the moment?
 Where no one was wishing for something else?
 It sounds wonderful to me.

 In our consumer driven culture cultivating contentment can be hard at times.
-Still I have discovered it is possible and I believe you can encourage this quality in your children.
+Still I have discovered it is possible and I believe you can raise contented children.
 I would like to suggest five simple ways to help you nurture a culture of contentment in your family.

 5 strategies to for raising contented children.

 1. It starts with you.

 Children do as they see, not as they’re told.
 If your children see that you are content with what you have, then they probably will be too.

 I did not grow up in a home where there was a lot of money, but strangely enough I didn’t realize that until I was an adult!
 I never went without.
 I’m sure that my parents struggled with feelings of discontentment from time to time, but for the most part they were grateful for what they had.
 As a consequence it never occurred to me that we needed anything else.

 Let your children see you practicing the quality of contentment.
 It is a powerful example.
 What to know more?
 Here’s a helpful article about finding peace and contentment from Tiny Buddha.

 2. Practice gratitude